ihmcrobotics/ihmc_atlas_ros/README.md

 `ihmc_atlas` provides the following launch files:

 - `ihmc_atlas_scs.launch`: Launch the ROS API node and the IHMC Simulation Construction Set simulated robot
-- `ihmc_atlas_gazebo.launch`: Launch the ROS API node and the IHMC Gazebo plugin
 - `ihmc_atlas_robot.launch`: Launch the ROS API node to work with the real robot

 You can set the following roslaunch args: